Winners finally claim largest lottery prize in Maryland’s history

 Maryland is one of a handful of states where winners can remain anonymous, along with Delaware, Kansas, North Dakota, Ohio, South Carolina and Wyoming.

-The $731.1 million jackpot was the largest prize in Maryland’s lottery history and it ranked as the fourth largest in Powerball history and the sixth largest in U.S. lottery history.
+The $731.1 million jackpot was the largest prize in Maryland’s lottery history, and it ranked as the fourth-largest in Powerball history and the sixth-largest in U.S. lottery history.

-Officials said the odds of winning the jackpot are roughly 1 in 292 million.

-The group isn’t the only one to claim anonymity.
-In 2012, a group of people who called themselves the Three Amigos won a $656 million Mega Millions jackpot in Maryland.
+The Power Pack isn’t the only group to claim anonymity.
+In 2012, a trio who called themselves the Three Amigos won a $656 million Mega Millions jackpot in Maryland.

-“We are thrilled that the jackpot has been claimed, and we couldn’t be happier for the winners,” said Carole Gentry, a spokeswoman for the Maryland Lottery, in a statement.